eyereasoner/eye/learning/EYE-learning.md

 2. inspect the **cases** folder to see many concrete examples and their expected outputs
 3. run `./test` to reproduce results locally
 4. adapt a case to your data and rules to create your first self-contained script.
 From there, you can wire the script into CI and, where appropriate, call into **EYE** for semantics-aware performance and proofs.

+## References

+[1] Ershov, A. P. (1982).
+Mixed Computation: Potential Applications and Problems for Study.
+Theoretical Computer Science, 18, 41–67.